alvarogarcia7/blog_source/source/_posts/draft_annotation-and-aspect-in-java.md

 ## More information

+Regarding annotations:

   * [This official article](https://docs.oracle.com/javase/tutorial/java/annotations/) on annotations is useful.
   * [This article](http://www.vogella.com/tutorials/JavaAnnotations/article.html) by Lars Vogel guides you step by step.
   * [This article](http://tutorials.jenkov.com/java/annotations.html) by Jakov Jenkov is very nice.
   * [This article](http://crunchify.com/understanding-java-annotation-annotation-examples/) helps you to understand what an annotation is and what to use it for.

+Regarding aspects:

+  * [This question](http://stackoverflow.com/questions/14714092/spring-3-2-aop-intercepting-methods-by-annotation) has been my main source of information / inspiration for the spring + aspectj configuration

+## Conclusions

+One of the drawbacks that I find to common examples or tutorials is that they're not complete.
+They show you part of the information, but not the whole.
+While this helps most of the readers, there are library incompatibilities, defects, specific versions, etc. This is why I like to post the whole solution, including ``pom.xml`` (dependencies) and tests.

+Having less documentation for developers can be acceptable if you have tests / more tests; of course, as long as other developers can follow your thought while developing.